YOU CAN’T FIGHT MOTHER NATURE

 In 2018, Don Gentili of Gentili Custom Pools was contracted by Dr. Mathew Luxenberg, a Plastic Surgeon residing in Huntington Beach, CA, to remodel his existing pool increasing the size and depth.
 Not so bad, knock out a few walls, lower the floor that’s Don’s bread and butter.
 After all, Don’s been building pools since 1987.

 Dr. Luxenberg also wanted to add an infinity wall.
 No problem.
 Don had done plenty of those.

 However, Don’s client also wanted to expand the pool approximately 6 feet to within 1 inch of the sea harbor wall while keeping the existing pool intact not knowing that the excavation hole is going to flood during high tide.
 Every day.
 Twice.

 Luxenberg Pool After Remodel

-Dr. Luxenberg has a beautiful home and property up against the Huntington beach Harbor the problem was that due to the landscaping and pool placement, he couldnt really enjoy his spectacular view.
-Time to make a change; remove the shrubbery, retain the poolwhile adding onto it to, essentially, move it closer to the sea wall.
+Dr. Luxenberg has a beautiful home and property up against the Huntington Beach Harbor the problem was that due to the landscaping and pool placement, he couldn’t really enjoy his spectacular view.
+Time to make a change; remove the shrubbery, retain the pool while adding onto it too, essentially, move it closer to the sea wall.

 Don was finally ready to call out the masonry expert, Steve Bender of Gardner Outdoor and Pool Remodeling.
 Steve and his crew of craftsmen did a masterful job of tiling the newly expanded pool/spa and infinity edge to create that perfect illusion of not knowing where the pool ends, and the sea begins.

-Don figured out that you while you cant fight Mother Nature, you can, sometimes, find a compromise.
+Don figured out that while you can’t fight Mother Nature, you can, sometimes, find a compromise.